stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 Arkanes other Immersive Sims are also all moving into this less judgemental and more emergent direction.
 They are becoming less linear and more explicit about their status as simulations, turning into a collection of interactive systems that can all talk to each other but that dont have a lot to say, allowing you to enjoy them for what they are, instead of confronting you with what they want to represent.

 I did not write  this text to determine which Dishonored is "genius" and which is "garbage".
-I just wanted to compare the two games, to better understand how they work and to find out what they are.
+I just wanted to compare the two games, to better understand how they work and to find out what they are.<br>
-Now i can finally say that:
+Now i can finally say that:<br>

-* Dishonored 1 is immersive, while
+* Dishonored 1 is immersive, while<br>
-* Dishonored 2 is a simulation.
+* Dishonored 2 is a simulation.<br>

 Thank you for reading.